Skip to main content

 Parasite film image; people celebrating with birthday cake

+Still, as anyone who has seen those movies knows, his sensibility is quirkier, more satirical and provocative than mainstream commercial cinema typically allows.
+Parasite is predicated on a critique of class inequality.
 The Kims, a poor family of four, reside in a cramped basement apartment where they struggle to make ends meet, stealing nearby Wi-Fi signals and folding pizza boxes for a delivery joint to make money under the table.
 Sick of their underclass existence, they set their sights on the Parks, a rich family looking for an English tutor for their teenaged daughter.
 The crafty Kims plot and scheme, and soon infiltrate the affluent home one-by-one, each of them manipulating their way into household gigs without the Parks realizing that they’re related.
-However, once they’re settled in, things don’t go according to plan, and simmering class tensions are not so easily suppressed.
+However, once they’re settled in, things don’t go according to plan.

 Bong contrasts and skewers these two family units while casting a critical gaze at the system that pits them against one another.
 Darkly funny and palpably urgent, Parasite is a universal tale of economic disparity, social polarization, and human desperation that does not fit conveniently into any one simple category: it is a satire, tragedy, and allegory all at once and not least a supreme entertainment.